 The webinar will include:

 - An overview of statewide efforts to develop emergency aid at CCCs

 - An update regarding the CCC lawsuit against Betsy Devos for the restrictions placed on CARES Act funding

 - Promising practices from CCCs already providing emergency support for undocumented students

 - Strategies and support for faculty seeking to advocate effectively on their campus

 - Interactive breakout sections designed to jumpstart new opportunities for funding

-We urge you to join this webinar to learn how to secure immediate and long-term critical support for undocumented students on your campus.
+We urge you to watch this webinar to learn how to secure immediate and long-term critical support for undocumented students on your campus.